tyleha/beneathdata/content/4 - Email Data.md

 <img src='/images/gmail/received_emails_heatmap.png' width='100%' alt='Received Emails'/>

 It's a solid visualization method.
-Immediately, a bunch of patterns jump out at you that fit with my life experience. ~Four giant vertical bands in the late aughts - my four years of college - with white bands in between (summers, when I hardly emailed anyone anyone).
+Immediately, a bunch of patterns jump out at you that fit with my life experience. ~Four giant vertical bands in the late aughts - my four years of college - with white bands in between (summers, when I hardly emailed anyone).
 The midnight - 2am band is also very easily visible during college and you can quickly pick out my changing sleep habits as I transition from college to grad school to a 9-5 job.
 Cool!

 Let's do the exact same thing for our sent mail - all we need to do is change the inbox selection from `[Gmail]/All Mail` to `[Gmail]/Sent Mail`.
 I also changed the colormap from `Oranges` to `Blues`.